 Environmental Justice Screening Method Webinar

-Join us for a webinar presenting the Environmental Justice Screening Method version 3.0 on May 13!
-At the webinar, we will highlight recent methodological improvements to the EJSM, new approaches to gauging and improving data accuracy, and the incorporation of new data on climate change vulnerability and drinking water quality.
-We will also compare results using regional and statewide scoring approaches, compare the EJSM to alternative screening methods (like the recently released CalEnviroScreen 2.0), and discuss future applications of the EJSM.
+An this webinar hosted by PERE with the California Air Resources Board (CARB), we presented the Environmental Justice Screening Method version 3.0 and highlighted: recent methodological improvements to the EJSM, new approaches to gauging and improving data accuracy, and the incorporation of new data on climate change vulnerability and drinking water quality.